-AR-15 Dust Covers
+AR-15 Dust Covers 101

 A dust cover is necessary for a military setting where soldiers must operate in different environments.
-In recent conflict areas like Iraq and Afghanistan, dust is a major problem, and as it gets into the receiver, it can start to collect and cause malfunctions.
-Therefore, a dust cover is very beneficial, as it keeps the sand particles and other debris out of the receiver.
+In recent Middle Eastern conflict areas, dust has been a significant problem.
+It gets into the receiver, and it can start to collect and cause malfunctions.
+Therefore, a dust cover is very beneficial, keeping the sand particles and other debris out of the receiver.

 Furthermore, these days bolt carrier groups have advanced finishes, which decrease friction in the chamber and allow the rifle to operate more smoothly even if a bit of dust and debris gets into the chamber.

 So, having an ejection port dust cover is preferable.
 However, even if a rifle doesn't have it, it doesn't mean it will start jamming on every other shot.
 In a civilian environment, with proper maintenance, an AR without a dust cover can be as reliable as one with a dust cover.
-For military use, a dust cover is absolutely essential.
+For military use, a dust cover is essential.

 Yes, even if the dust cover is closed, you can fire your AR-15.
 The dust cover will pop open automatically as the bolt carrier group starts to move back.
 So, you don't have to consciously open the dust cover every time before you go to shoot your rifle.